 Social Security provides retirement, disability, and survivor benefits to workers and their dependents.
 If you get benefits now but you’ve moved, you must change the mailing address you use for your benefits.

-Even if you don't currently get Social Security benefits, you may still want to change your address.
+If you’ve moved, even if you’re not getting benefits now, you may still want to change your address.
 If you got or applied for benefits in the past, this change will ensure you get other notices from Social Security.

 General Program Requirements

-If a disaster caused you to move, you can change the mailing address you use for your Social Security benefits and information at any time, including after a disaster.
+You can change the mailing address for your Social Security benefits and information at any time, including after a disaster.

 If any of the following apply to you, you must call or visit a local office to change your address: